davlo199/MDFHPCode/README.md

 The function "MLapp.m" incorporates a Poincare asymptotic expansion for large time, and a Power series approximation for small time.

 ## Data Files
-Two .csv files contain the data used from Japan and the Middle America Trench.
+Two .csv files contain the data used from Japan and the Middle America Trench within the "data" directory.
 These are available publicly from [USGS quake search](https://earthquake.usgs.gov/earthquakes/search/).
 For convenience they are provided here.
 The Japan data set is contained in the file "Japan.csv" and the Middle America Trench data set is contained in the file "MAT7623.csv".

 ## Parameter Estimation
+Scripts for parameter estimation are contained in the "code/ParamEst" directory.

 Parameter estimation for the MDFHP model is performed by using the "MDFHIntensityNewSum.m" function.
 To estimate the parameters for Japan or Middle America Trench data sets use the input files being "EstJapan.m" or "EstMAT.m" respectively.